-- introduces a new similarity criterion for shapes, which works better in the context of image retrieval than traditional similarity criteria; - describes a novel way of storing shapes which is tolerant to distortion; - presents an efficient algorithm for finding the closest match to a given query shape; its time complexity is poly-logarithmic in the number of vertices of the shape base assuming uniform distribution of the vertices in the locus of their possible locations: - the algorithm can be easily extended to retrieve the k best matches instead of the single best match.
+- introduces a new similarity criterion for shapes, which works better in the context of image retrieval than traditional similarity criteria; - describes a novel way of storing shapes which is tolerant to distortion; - presents an efficient algorithm for finding the closest match to a given query shape; its time complexity is poly-logarithmic in the number of vertices of the shape base assuming uniform distribution of the vertices in the locus of their possible locations.
+Introduces a new geometric hashing technique compatible with our matching algorithm.

+The algorithm can be easily extended to retrieve the k best matches instead of the single best match.